Emergency hardship assistance

 - to replace loss of tools of trade

 - for loss of power or essential services to your home (you may be eligible for an Essential Services Hardship Assistance grant if the loss is for more than 5 days).

 How to apply

-To complete your application, you will need to provide evidence of your identity and place of residence, with any of the following items:
+To complete your application, you will need to provide evidence of your identity and place of residence.
+This can be: